Future14473/JARGON/README.md

 JARGON stands For **J**ust **A**nother **R**obot **G**uidance **O**peratio**N**
 ###### (A.K.A cha cha real smooth)

-This is a (currently) work in progress robotics library that is originally for creating semi-advanced control systems in FTC; although it could theoretically work in applications too.
+This is a (currently) work in progress robotics library that is intended for creating semi-advanced control systems in FTC.

+VERSION 0.1.0 COMING SOON

 This library will be extensively used by Future Robotics, Team 14473, in the upcoming 2019-2020 SkyStone competitions.

 _This may possibly be de-branded from Future robotics in the future._ No pun intended.

-#### Current implemented (though not yet fully tested) features include:
+#### Current beta features include:
-- Robotics motion planning (paths, motion profiles, trajectories)
+- Robotics motion planning (paths, motion profiles, trajectories) with model-based and extensible constraints (make your own)
-- Advanced (well, advanced enough for high school level robotics) and customizable control systems, based off of MODELs not just PID coefficients
+- Advanced and customizable control systems, based off of MODELs using the blocks system: inspired by taking block diagrams literally.
-- Flexible and customizable/extendable trajectory constraints; for example maximum modeled wheel voltage/torque constraint
+- Use of State Space Stuff
+- Simple simulations

-#### Planned features include, in general order of planned development:
+#### Planned features include:
 - High level easy to understand abstractions of said above
-- Optional state-space theory applications (yay linear algebra)
-- Simulations
+- More advanced simulations
-- Concurrency frameworks
+- Concurrency framework/program management situation
+- Easy integration with CV stuff
 - Dynamic trajectory generation
 - High level TrajectoryManager class to streamline the pathing process
 - Support for: